the3feathersluke/Cottage-Catering/README.md

 Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
-Details can be found in [Unfixed Bugs](#Unfixed-Bugs)
+Website behaved as expected

 Website was also opened on the following devices and no responsive issues were seen:

-- Oukitel C21 Pro
+- iphone 12
-- TCL 30 Pro
+- ipad pro
-- iPhone SE
+- iPhone 16pro
 - Samsung Galaxy Tablet

 ### Accessibility